nicholaswilde/recipes/docs/cookies-and-bars/cherry-bars.md

 !!! tip

-    You use dark sweet cherries (fresh or frozen) instead of sour cherries.
+    You can use dark sweet cherries (fresh or frozen) instead of sour cherries.
 Reduce the sugar in the filling to 1/3 cup (67 g) and add another 1 teaspoon of lemon juice.
 Still, if I had to choose, I would use sour cherries here.

 ## :pencil: Instructions - Crust & Topping

 ### Step 1

 Preheat oven to 350°F (177°C).
-Line a 9-inch square baking pan (I love this one and this one) with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
+Line a 9-inch square baking pan with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
 Set aside.

 ### Step 2